ihesp/IPART/docs/index.rst

 This creates a Python environment named "ipartpy3" with Python version 3.7.

-Then install the above listed dependencies, e.g.
+Then install the dependencies listed below, e.g.
 ::

     conda install numpy